 Even Americans on Medicare, which is supposed to provide free health care to seniors, pay an average $5,460 out of pocket every year.
 The average American on Medicaid, which was designed to provide free health care to the poor, pays over half that amount.
-Almost two in three bankruptcies are related to medical issues and nearly 140 million Americans — close to half the population — report “medical financial hardship” each and every year.
+Almost two in three bankruptcies are related to medical issues and nearly 140 million Americans — close to half the population — report “medical financial hardship”.

 Tuition and fees at colleges and universities have risen twice as fast as wages (PDF).
 Half of students take on loans to try for a higher-education degree.
-Outstanding debts typically range from $20,000 to $25,000, requiring monthly payments of $200 to $300 — but many graduates of elite universities owe much more.
+Outstanding debts typically range from $20,000 to $25,000, requiring monthly payments of between $200 and $300.
+Many graduates of elite universities owe much more.